The Vice-Presidents

 Working Group on KPIs

 WAREG’s 2023 report on KPIs identified 425 performance indicators in use across the network—valuable for national oversight but impossible to benchmark internationally because definitions diverge.
 The KPI WG therefore aims to filter that universe into a “WAREG Common Indicators” suite that any regulator can calculate with comparable methodology.
-The workflow is as follows:

 Available only for Members – Discover more